 The Performance monitor can create charts from any of the counter values that are being monitored.
 This includes bar and line charts.
-Tabular HTML and .CSV output for importing into other apps (Excel) are also possible.
+Tabular HTML and .CSV output for importing into other anys (Excell are also possible importing into other apps (Excel) are also possible.